Investigation & Social Issues

 FASHION WEEK UNDER THE EIFFEL TOWER 42’

-Every year, L'Oréal Paris organizes a fashion show open to all to celebrate women's emancipation, inclusiveness and sisterhood on the forecourt of the Eiffel Tower.
+Every year, L'Oréal Paris organizes a fashion show on the forecourt of the Eiffel Tower, open to all, to celebrate women's emancipation, inclusiveness, and sisterhood.

 FASTEN YOUR SEATBELT 52’